vijeth-aradhya/brainfuck-parser/README.md

 ## Description

-Brainfuck is an example of a minimal [Turing tarpit] (https://en.wikipedia.org/wiki/Turing_tarpit).
+Brainfuck is an example of a minimal [Turing tarpit](https://en.wikipedia.org/wiki/Turing_tarpit).
 This language consists of only eight simple commands and an instruction pointer.
 It is TURING COMPLETE.

 This is a full-fledged parser for the above language using langugae.